Umeshkumarku1/ZoonoticMap/README.md

-ZoonoticMap is an innovative computational tool designed to analyze genomic data systematically.
-It identifies and categorizes genes associated with pathogenicity, resistance, and mobile genetic elements such as ICE (Integrative Conjugative Elements).
-This tool is specifically tailored to assist researchers in studying zoonotic potential and pathogenicity across diverse microbial genomes.
+ZoonoticMap is a cutting-edge computational tool designed to systematically analyze genomic data, enabling researchers to explore the zoonotic potential, antibiotic resistance, and pathogenicity of microbial genomes.
+It focuses on identifying and categorizing genes associated with pathogenicity, resistance, and mobile genetic elements like Integrative Conjugative Elements (ICE).
+This versatile tool facilitates integrative studies, offering valuable insights for microbial research and public health.

 # Key features:
 Gene Annotation and Classification: Automatically annotates genomic data with predefined categories such as Resistance Genes, Efflux Genes, T3SS, T4SS, and more.